zveric/Computer-Science-Notes/Use of an IDE.md

 ### Debug tools
 - These allow you to spot and correct programming errors.
-- A common feature is a break-point creator
+- A common feature is a break-point creator.